jm-begon/taskcarrier/README.md

 TaskCarrier
 ===========
-TaskCarrier is a lightweight Python library built on top of [:lib:`joblib`](https://pythonhosted.org/joblib/) to ease some common use cases.
+TaskCarrier is a lightweight Python library built on top of [`joblib`](https://pythonhosted.org/joblib/) to ease some common use cases.

 It is still in development.
 So far it provides:

 1. Map-like utility in serial and parallel
-    * :class:`SerialMapper` is just a wrapper around list comprehension to provide an homogenous interface.
+    * `SerialMapper` is just a wrapper around list comprehension to provide an homogenous interface.
-    * :class:`DynamicParallelMapper` offers a map-like interface for :lib:`joblib`.
+    * `DynamicParallelMapper` offers a map-like interface for `joblib`.
 Pieces of data are queued so as to provde *dynamic load balancing*
-    * :class:`StaticParallelMapper` offers a map-like interface.
-Data are still treated by :lib:`joblib` but each worker recieve all its data at the start (*static load balancing*)
+    * `StaticParallelMapper` offers a map-like interface.
+Data are still treated by `joblib` but each worker recieve all its data at the start (*static load balancing*)
-2.
+2. Context manager to prevent parallel code to use nested parallel code.

 # Note on load balancing